All changes that you make in

 - Using the path to the profile

-- The following command specifies the path to the profile:
+- The following command line argument specifies the path to the profile:

 Mozilla Firefox is started by

-Silk Test Classic, an empty profile is used.
+Silk Test Workbench, an empty profile is used.
 This ensures that the test starts at a clean state.
 If the user manually starts

 Mozilla Firefox, the default profile is used.